 Phlebotomy Training Services were founded by Alison Purkiss over 10 years ago.
 We were founded on the principles of quality training and a focus on the students, something Alison felt was missing from current training providers.

-Phlebotomy Training Services have developed a 1 day training course designed specifically to meet the needs of those who need to take blood in a research, rather than an clinical, environment.
+Phlebotomy Training Services have developed a 1 day training course designed specifically to meet the needs of those who need to take blood in a research, rather than a clinical environment.

 The course, which is delivered over 1 day, requires participants to demonstrate their existing understanding of infection control and to undertake a brief research project which is submitted before the course.
 Our staff then feedback on those submissions and fill any gaps in knowledge prior to teaching learners to use a conventional needle and a butterfly.